 - 3/4 cup oat flour**

 Preheat oven to 350 degrees.
-Grease a mini muffin pan with coconut oil.
+Get out a silicone mini muffin pan (which needs no greasing), or grease a mini muffin pan with coconut oil.

 Add all remaining ingredients.
 Using a large spoon, stir until mixed well.

 Press mixture into mini muffin tins.
-It should fill roughly 20 muffin holes.
+It should fill roughly 20-24 muffin cups.

 Bake for 13 minutes, until edges are golden brown.
-Fresh out of the oven, press them into the pan (this helps them not be too crumbly) and let cool completely before loosening with a butter knife and removing.
+Let cool completely before loosening with a butter knife and removing.
 Devour a few, and store any leftovers in an airtight container at room temperature.
 These freeze well.

 - *If you don't mind the taste of low-fat baking and want to make these oil-free, simply omit the coconut oil or replace with 1/4 cup nut butter or applesauce.

 - ** To make oat flour, simply put 3/4 cup rolled oats into a blender and blend until fine!

 - Any dried fruit or nuts would be tasty!
 Walnuts, craisins, dried cherries, pecans--use your favorites!